 Then, once you’ve finished the exercise, pull up the photos on your computer.
 Take note of the different angles and how they gave your subject slightly different looks.

-And next time you’re doing photography, see if you can incorporate those new angles into your compositions!
+And the next time you’re doing photography, see if you can incorporate those new angles into your compositions!

 So here’s what you do:

-If you normally photograph birds, shoot flowers for a day.
+So if you normally like to capture birds, shoot flowers for a day.

 If you normally photograph landscapes, shoot wildlife.